Raja784/-assignment2-Manda/README.md

    3. Mobile charger
 The Best player in my favorate game is MS Dhoni for his good manging capabilities in any situation.
 Three best players in the game is as followas.
    1. Virat Kohil.
    2. Kuldeep Yadav.
    3. Hardik Pandya.
+Unorderlist of other teams I wouild like to watch is.
+   1.Match with Austrila.
+   2.Match with Pakistan.
+   3.Match with Netherlands.